MESSAGE FROM THE PRESIDENT

 New York Presbyterian Hospital & HCCI

 HCCI in addition to training key staff in the Test & Trace Corp curriculum, we are a community referral partner for the COVID-19 Vaccination effort.
-HCCI will working with NYP to provide access to our Senior residents with vaccination appointment opportunities and follow-up services.
+HCCI will be working with NYP to provide access to our Senior residents with vaccination appointment opportunities and follow-up services.

 Columbia University School of Medicine & HCCI

 HCCI continues to work collaboratively with our Harlem-based Mental Health professionals.
-Dr. Sidney Hankerson, MD, MBA continues to work closely with HCCI’s members Churches and Houses of Worship on mental health strategies for Harlem residents impacted by COVID-19 and other stressors.
+Dr. Sidney Hankerson, MD, MBA continues to work closely with HCCI’s member Churches and Houses of Worship on mental health strategies for Harlem residents impacted by COVID-19 and other stressors.

 The scope of this article can only present a brief summary of our accomplishments.
-However, as we continue to positively impact our community we appeal to our partners, supporters and benefactors to continue to generously contribute to our vision for the future of Harlem.
+However, as we continue to positively impact our community we appeal to our partners, supporters, and benefactors to continue to generously contribute to our vision for the future of Harlem.
 There is no contribution too small or too great.
 Your contributions will be used to achieve measurable impact designed to continue to economically revitalize our community.